Reviewed by Dr Abbie Lam DVM

 Healthy Goldens and Labradors usually live 10 to 12 years and are perfectly suited for an active family lifestyle.

-Like all purebred pets, there are a few health concerns to be aware of for both breeds.
+There are a few health concerns to be aware of for both breeds.
 Labradors and Goldens are susceptible to hip and elbow dysplasia and progressive retinal atrophy (gradual vision loss).
-Goldens have a predisposition to cancer.
-And like many large dogs, Labradors are prone to obesity, so it is important to maintain a consistent diet and exercise routine to avoid excessive weight gain to reduce stress on joints.
+Goldens and Labradors are prone to obesity and arthritis, so it is important to maintain a consistent diet and exercise routine to avoid excessive weight gain to reduce stress on joints.

 Both Labradors and Golden Retrievers are happy and enthusiastic sporting animals that are loyal to their owners and great with kids.
 While each breed has particular traits that will appeal to certain families and lifestyles, one thing’s for certain: you can’t go wrong, no matter which of these breeds you choose.